 What type of content do you primarily create?

-In hopes of sparing you that frustrating digital scavenger hunt, here’s what I’ve learned since launching a video podcast — plus some expert advice from my colleague Tiffani Bauer, a former video producer at Descript.
+To spare you that frustrating digital scavenger hunt, I've compiled what I've actually learned from launching my own video podcast, plus insights from someone who actually knows what she's talking about—my colleague Tiffani Bauer, a former video producer here at Descript.

-Your needs for video podcast equipment will depend quite a bit on the type of show you’re making, so we’ve broken this up accordingly, with sections on remote and in-person recording, and guidance on the best podcast equipment based on the level of effort and money you want to spend on video equipment.
+Your equipment needs depend entirely on the type of show you're creating, so we've organized this guide accordingly, with sections on remote and in-person recording, and recommendations based on how much effort and money you're willing to invest in video equipment.

 Video podcast setup for remote recordings: